-AWS cloudsplains what happend to S3 storage on Monday
+AWS cloudsplains what happened to S3 storage on Monday

 NASA released a ton of software for free and here’s some you should try

-AWS took a lot of heat when the its S3 storage component went down for several hours on Monday, and rightly so, but today they published a post-mortem explained exactly what happened complete with technical details and how they plan to prevent a similar event from occurring again in the future.
+AWS took a lot of heat when its S3 storage component went down for several hours on Monday, and rightly so, but today they published a post-mortem explaining exactly what happened complete with technical details and how they plan to prevent a similar event from occurring again in the future.

 At the core of the problem was unsurprisingly human error.
 Some poor engineer, we’ll call him Joe, was tasked with entering a command to shut down some storage sub-systems.
 On a typical day this doesn’t cause any issue whatsoever.
 It’s a routine kind of task, but on Monday something went terribly wrong.

 Joe was an authorized user, and he entered the command according to procedure based on what Amazon calls “an established playbook.”
-The problem was that Joe was supposed to issue a command to take down a small number of servers on an S3 sub-system, but he made a mistake, and instead of taking down just that small set of servers, Joe took down a much larger set of servers.
+The problem was that Joe was supposed to issue a command to take down a small number of servers on an S3 sub-system, but he made a mistake, and instead of taking down just that small set of servers, Joe took down a much larger set.

 In layman’s terms, that’s when all hell broke loose.